-- 8.2 The French Government also introduced a scheme to provide emergency payments in the fishery sector.
+8.1 The French Government introduced a scheme to provide emergency payments in the fishery sector.
 This scheme is administered by OFIMER (Office national interprofessionnel des produits de la mer et de l'aquaculture), a government agency attached to the French Ministry of Agriculture and Fisheries.
 OFIMER may make payments to claimants of up to FFr200 000 (£19 200) on the basis of its own assessment of the losses, without consultation with Steamship Mutual and the 1992 Fund.
-OFIMER has stated that it bases its assessments on the criteria laid down in the 1992 Fund's Claims Manual. - 8.3 The Director has been informed that as at 30 May 2001 OFIMER had paid FFr25.3 million (£2.5 million) to claimants in the fishery sector and FFr13.1 million (£1.3 million) to salt producers. - 8.4 In August 2000 the French Government established a procedure for extension of the periods for payment of taxes and social security charges and for advance payments through BDPME to claimants in the tourism sector facing financial difficulties.
-This scheme is administered by special committees set up in each of the five départements affected by the oil spill. - 8.5 The French Government has also introduced a scheme to provide supplementary payments in the tourism sector, as it has done in the fishery sector.
-The scheme will be operational in the near future.
+OFIMER has stated that it bases its assessments on the criteria laid down in the 1992 Fund's Claims Manual.

+- 8.2 The Director has been informed that as at 12 September 2001 OFIMER had paid FFr26.7 million (£2.5 million) to claimants in the fishery sector and FFr13 million (£1.2 million) to salt producers. - 8.3 The French Government has also introduced a scheme to provide supplementary payments in the tourism sector.
+The scheme is operational since 25 July 2001.